princenitc/spark/sparkBasic.md

   - Every time an action is performed spark goes to last written RDD results and uses that result for next action.
   - We can call cache method on results to have results in memory.
 It will be store in an object.
   - For same place also we can use persist instead of cache.
+- # miscellaneous
+  - Spark only works with Serializable Object.
+  - To run the codes in local we need to pass the vm options as `--add-opens java.base/sun.nio.ch=ALL-UNNAMED`.